Node.js Installation

 });

-const signedDoc = agent.createDocument(documentJson);
+const signedDoc = await agent.createDocument(documentJson);

 console.log('Document created:', signedDoc);

-const isValid = agent.verifyDocument(signedDoc);
+const isValid = await agent.verifyDocument(signedDoc);

 console.log('Document valid:', isValid);